-According to ABS 2021 Census data, the total number of private dwellings in Clarence Valley on Census night was 26,060.

-Almost 55 per cent of the housing in Clarence Valley is located in and around the three main centres of Grafton, Maclean-Townsend and Yamba.
-The Grafton area has almost one third of all housing in the LGA.
+According to ABS 2021 Census data, the total number of private dwellings in the Clarence Valley on Census night was 26,060.
+Almost 55 per cent of the housing in the Clarence Valley is located in and around the main centres of Grafton, Maclean-Townsend, and Yamba.
+Almost one third of the LGA's housing is in Grafton.